Mantissa-23/dotfiles/README.md

 Alternatively, download and run the [install script](https://github.com/Mantissa-23/dotfiles/blob/master/install.sh).

+Please ensure all dependencies are installed before using a particular dotfile.

 ## Text Editors

 I use both Emacs and NeoVim depending on what I'm up to.
 Vim is generally for short edits, configuration, or if I must work remotely over an SSH (I haven't learned to use Emacs's Tramp-Mode yet).
 I also use Vim when I need to work with pipes (via moreutil's vipe) or if I'm going to get things faster with a BASH terminal than with an IDE.
 Emacs I generally use for my personal machine and development.
 I occasionally switch between which one is my favorite; as a result, one configuration may be more mature than the other at any given time (as of writing, Emacs is more mature).